 To align project outcomes with the underlying concept and scope, the Biocircularcities consortium set an Advisory Board.
-This consultative body works on a volunteer bases and will meet three times during the project’s lifetime.
-The Advisory Board brings together experts in circular economy and waste management, from research, industry and from pan-European communities.
+This consultative body worked on a volunteer bases and met three times during the project’s lifetime.
+The Advisory Board brought together experts in circular economy and waste management, from research, industry and from pan-European communities.

-The Advisory Board plays an important role to help facilitating the access to important European and international stakeholder communities and drive the wide-spread acceptance and replication of the Biocircularcities results.
+The Advisory Board played an important role to help facilitating the access to important European and international stakeholder communities and drive the wide-spread acceptance and replication of the Biocircularcities results.

 - Provide expertise on the needs and problems that their stakeholder groups are currently facing as well as with meaningful feedback on Biocircularcities ideas, pilot actions and project outcomes.

 - Suggest research and innovation projects that can participate in Biocircularcities activities and/or join the community.

 - Act as a consultation body for the Biocircularcities consortium by providing valuable feedback aimed at aligning project outcomes with the underlying concept and scope.